 Stable housing is vital to individual, family and community health.
-According to the Compas of Larimer County report, "When housing is lost or threatened, all other elements of the family (job, school, health) are placed at risk."
+According to the Compass of Larimer County report, "When housing is lost or threatened, all other elements of the family (job, school, health) are placed at risk."
 Without meeting basic housing needs, families struggle with other needs such as meals, education, employment and health care.
-Neighbor to Neighbor is the primary housing resource for Larimer County residents, with services from homelessness to homeownership.
+Neighbor to Neighbor is a primary housing resource for Larimer County residents, with services from homelessness to homeownership.
 N2N provides stability to all Larimer County residents in three key service areas:

-• Renter Program
+- Renter Program

-• Affordable Housing Program
+- Affordable Housing Apartments

 - Homeownership Program

 Generous support from the community enables N2N to:

 prevent homelessness of over 200 families in Larimer County each year, prevent foreclosure for 90% of N2N cases, educate 700 borrows working toward home ownership, maintain affordable apartments for over 300 adults and children and maintain supportive programs for youth and residents.